If you’d been investing in cryptocurrencies such as Bitcoin and Ethereum over the last 5 years, you most likely would be handsomely in profit by now.

 The following coins are a good starting point to invest in as they are some of the best known.
 Having a good chunk of your portfolio wrapped up in these will help manage risk.

-Bitcoin – the biggest and the best with first mover advantage and a solid history
+Bitcoin – the biggest and the best with a first-mover advantage and a solid history

 Ethereum – Smart Contracts and excellent developer base